damian66/screenshade/README.md

 **[Video Preview](/resources/v1.mov)**

 - Used empty BrowserWindow with black opaque background (`rgba()`).
 It works well across multiple workspaces but is rendered as separate app when opening a mission control.
+Also, mouse cursor is above the shade which can look odd but could be viewed as a feature, not a bug ;)
 - Native Menu does not allow custom content.
 I had to give up the slider input component in favor of increase/decrease menu items which was still bad because the menu was collapsing after every click.
 Adding 5 more to control opacity level was a UX rescue.
 I used 10%, 25%, 50%, 75%, and 90% values.
 - Shortcuts work only when the status bar menu is opened.
 It is not acceptable because setting opacity to 90% could make it difficult to turn off.
 It seems that the `acceleratorWorksWhenHidden` MenuItem option is not working as expected for tray-only applications.
+- At the moment, there is no preferences menu.
+My plan is to allow editing shortcuts and opacity levels + some functionality like open at startup etc.

+---

 ### Electron DMG Sizes with different formats

+> Sizes below were calculated for the first prototype and are different from the current version of the app.
+Keeping just for reference.

 I used Electron Forge to create a DMG file for the application.
 It supports different image formats and I was not able to find much information about them no the internet so I decided to try each of them to compare the output size.